product-os/jellyfish/docs/developing/add-new-type.markdown

   "tags": [],
   "links": {},
   // In Jellyfish, cards are "soft deleted" and the active field is used to
-  // indicate wether or not the card is in this state or not.
+  // indicate whether or not the card is in this state or not.
 An active value of
   // "false" would indicate that the card has been deleted "active": true,
   // The data field contains the type definition JSON schema and additional meta